AndrewMcFarlane/GIS-Map-Application/README.md

 "Google Maps"-like GIS application.
 Map data is loaded from an Open Street Map .bin file.

 CODE:
-- Back-end progerammed with C++ and STL.
+- Back-end programmed with C++ and STL.
 - Graphics and UI done with Easy GL.
 - Unit tests written with UnitTest++.
 - Debugged using gdb, Netbeans IDE debugging tools, and Valgrind for memory leaks.